ingernet/ingernet.github.io/_posts/2020-12-03-cicd-gcloud-race-condition.md

 Ran into a fun little snag yesterday.

+## TL;DR ##

+1. Using a central kubeconfig file is fine for proof of concept work, but not recommended in production deployment environments; it's much better to have one kubeconfig file per deployment pipeline
+2. kubeconfig files can be stored in version control
+3. `gcloud container clusters get-credentials` changes the context in which kubectl runs
+4. If pipeline A changes the context while pipeline B is running, you run the risk of pipeline B failing (bad) or accidentally running against a different context, i.e., the cluster used by pipeline A (bad, very bad, quite terrifying actually).

+## The scene ##
 So, we have this Jenkins job that builds a Java app.
 Upon its success, that app is immediately deployed (via two different other jobs) to two different GKE workloads in the same cluster.

 These workload deployment jobs have always coexisted.
 It has NEVER been a problem to have them run in tandem.
 Until yesterday.